sangvivy/adventureworks-sales-intelligence/README.md

 - Dimension Tables: Detailed metadata for Products, Customers, Territories, and a specialized Calendar table.

+## Data Architecture (The "Star Schema")

+The project utilizes a Star Schema architecture to optimize query performance.
+A central Fact table (Sales) is connected to five Dimension tables (Product, Customer, Territory, Calendar, and Returns) via one-to-many relationships.
+This design minimizes data redundancy and enables efficient cross-filtering across the entire dashboard."

 ## Tools Used

 - Power BI Desktop: For data modeling and visualization.